| |

 terms of aggregate employment are certain disconcerting

 trends.
-This comes through from an examination of countries
+This comes through from an examination of

-the impact of the reduction in growth is felt more in
+social protection, the impact of the reduction in

-terms of deterioration in the quality of employment
+growth is felt more in terms of deterioration in the

-rather than a decline in its volume.
-The ILO defines
+quality of employment rather than a decline in its

-workers in vulnerable employment as consisting of own-account
+as consisting of own-account workers and contributing

-workers and contributing family workers, who are less
+family workers, who are less likely to have formal

-likely to have formal work arrangements, and are therefore
+work arrangements, and are therefore more likely to

-more likely to lack elements associated with decent
+lack elements associated with decent employment such

-to effective social dialogue mechanisms.
-As a result,
+social dialogue mechanisms.
+As a result, vulnerable

-vulnerable employment is often characterized by inadequate
+employment is often characterized by inadequate earnings,

-earnings, low productivity and difficult conditions
+low productivity and difficult conditions of work

-of work that undermine workers' fundamental rights.
+that undermine workers' fundamental rights.

 In some countries in South-East Asia, the impact of